Equinoxtic/geode-lib/README.md

 * Custom Tweening library (Thanks to @Quackerona)
 * ...And more!

-This library is already in [Geode Engine](https://github.com/Equinoxtic/Geode)
+This library is already included in [Geode Engine](https://github.com/Equinoxtic/Geode)